 Within the annual paid time off limit an employee is entitled to have 4 days of leave on demand.
 It serves emergency situation as an employee can inform their employer that she/he is taking the day off during the ongoing day.

 The most popular benefits in Poland that became some kind of standard among tech companies are private health insurance and/or sport card/gym membership called Multisport which provides unlimited access to sport services throughout Poland.

 The other popular benefits and perks are fruits and breakfast at the office, free lunches and coffee, or tickets to the cinema.

 Stock options are not as popular in Poland as in US and are rarely seen as a benefit.

 If you’d like to hire somebody from Poland (or any other country), we can help.
-Just click the "Schedule a Demo" button at the bottom of the page – our CEO Matt will be happy to chat with you.
+Request a demo with one of our experts.